-- Wash and peel 4 large potatoes.
+- Wash and peel 6 medium potatoes.
 Slice each potato into 1/4 inch slices, then cut the slices in half to get smaller pieces.
-A thinner potato cooks faster, so if you’re in a hurry, don’t leave the potatoes in big chunks.
+A thinner potato cooks faster, so if you’re in a hurry, cut the potatoes in smaller chunks.

-- Peel and slice 3 large yellow onions into 1/4 slices.
+- Peel and slice 3 large yellow onions into 1/4 inch slices.

-- Pour the 4 cups of beef broth into a saucepan.
+- Pour the 3 1/2 cups of beef broth into a medium saucepan.
 Cover with a lid, and bring it to a boil.

-- In the large oven proof stew pot, brown the outsides of the pork sausage.
-Cooking 2-3 minutes per side.
-When browned to your liking, transfer to a large cutting board.
+- Brown the outsides of the pork sausage in the reserved bacon grease.
+Cook for 2-3 minutes per side over medium-high heat.
+After a few minutes, turn the heat down to medium.
+When the sausages are browned to your liking, transfer them to a large cutting board.
 Blot off the excess fat and cut into one-inch pieces.

-- Rinse, blot dry, and coarsely chop 6 tablespoons fresh parsley (roughly two large handfuls).
+- Rinse, blot dry, and coarsely chop 1/3 cup fresh parsley (roughly two large handfuls).

-- In the same stew pot, layer the prepared ingredients as follows: onion, bacon, half of the parsley, sausage, potato, rest of the parsley, and black pepper.
+- Layer the prepared ingredients in the oven-safe Dutch oven as follows: onion, bacon, half of the parsley, sausage, potato, rest of the parsley, and black pepper.

-- Serve warm in a bowl.
+- Serve warm in a bowl with Irish soda bread.
 Garnish with a sprinkle of freshly chopped parsley and few cracks of black pepper.
-Tastes great with boxty bread or Irish soda bread.

 - If you prefer to cook this at a lower temperature for a longer period of time, try 300 F for 3 to 5 hours.